datadesk/latimes-table-stacker/_sources/configuration.txt

 sorted_by
 ^^^^^^^^^

 A single item list that specifies which column that table should be sorted by default, and which directions.
 Key names should correspond to headers in the CSV file.
 The direction can be either ``ascending`` or ``descending``.
+Optional.

 Example::